vgwb/Antura_arabic/README.md

-Edu App for Syria
+Edu App for Syria - Antura and the Letters by CGL / VGWB / Wixel
 =================
 Unity3D project
-build with version 5.3.4
+build with version 5.3.5

-docs are /Assets/_docs/README.md